juhp/fbrnch/README.md

   move-artifacts           Move old rpm artifacts into rpmbuild dirs
 ```

+Use `fbrnch <cmd> --help` to get specific help about each of the above commands
+and their options.

 ## Installation
 fbrnch is packaged in Fedora: `sudo dnf install fbrnch`.